BOTOX® Cosmetic & Dysport®

-BOTOX and Dysport take 3 to 10 days to take effect and last 3 to 6 months.
-Not all patients respond the same way to treatment.
+BOTOX and Dysport take 3 to 10 days to take effect and last 3 to 6 months, although not all patients respond the same way to treatment.
 Some patients may require more units than others to see desired results.
 For this reason, we price treatments per area, and patients are able to return for a complimentary touch-up within 2 weeks.

 - BOTOX: $259/area (frown lines, forehead, crow’s feet)

 - Dysport: $229/area (frown lines, forehead, crow’s feet)

 Superior Safety at Plastic Surgery Center of Fairfield